REALWorld Law

 On larger building projects, it would be usual for a developer to require either a performance bond from a surety and/or a parent company guarantee from the contractor.

-Performance bonds will usually be required for the sum of between 10 percent and 12.5 percent of the contract price/value and may be either “on demand” or payable on contractor default.
+Performance bonds will usually be required for the sum of between 10% and 12.5% of the contract price/value and may be either “on demand” or “conditional” (eg payable on proof of contractor default).
 Given some recent high profile insolvencies, performance bonds are generally required in all medium-to-large scale developments.

 An assignment of the above to the funding bank is generally a pre-condition to bank funding and these forms of security are generally an integral part of the funder's security package.